Lifespan: Tenbun 11 (1542) to Keichō 17 (1612)

 Title: Junior Fifth Rank (Lower), Governor of Sado

 Lord: Oda Nobunaga → Maeda Toshiie → Maeda Toshinaga

 Father: Aoyama Nobumasa

-Siblings: Son, Shōhei, Nagamasa (adopted)
+Children: Son, Shōhei, Nagamasa (adopted son-in-law)